 Durham Tech provides a variety of computing resources to employees, students, and the community.
-Restrictions or limits placed on use of college computing resources are intended to protect the resources; to maintain the integrity of the networks; and to comply with appropriate policies, laws, and regulations.
-Persons using college computer resources are expected to use these resources responsibly.
-View the Appropriate Use of Computing Resources policy and procedure.
+Restrictions or limits placed on the use of college computing resources are intended to protect the resources; maintain the integrity of the networks; and comply with appropriate policies, laws, and regulations.
+People using college computing resources are expected to use these resources responsibly.

 Safety and Security

-Durham Tech Police and Public Safety provides 24-hour-a-day patrol protection for college buildings, grounds, and parking lots.
-It responds to crime reports, fires, medical emergencies, traffic accidents, and other incidents requiring police or security assistance.
-The Police and Public Safety office is located on Main Campus in Building 8.
-Students and employees may report emergencies by dialing extension 5555 from any campus phone or calling Durham City Police by dialing 9-911.
-To report security or safety hazards or other non-emergency situations, call Police and Public Safety at 919-536-7255, extension 5555.
+Campus Police and Public Safety provides 24-hour-a-day patrol protection for college buildings, grounds, and parking lots.
+The department responds to crime reports, fires, medical emergencies, traffic accidents, and other incidents requiring police or security assistance.
+The Campus Police and Public Safety office is located on Main Campus in Building 8.
+Students and employees may report emergencies by calling 919-536-7255, extension 5555 or dialing extension 5555 or 9-911 from any campus phone.
+To report security or safety hazards that are non-emergency situations, call Campus Police and Public Safety at 919-536-7255, extension 5555.

 View the Safety and Security policy and procedure for information about identification cards, transportation options, campus safety tips, first aid, and lost and found.

-Information about crime at the Durham Tech Main Campus, Orange County Campus, and Northern Durham Center is available to the public online through the Office of Postsecondary Education in the U.S. Department of Education.
-Type the name of the college in the search engine to access the reports.
+Information about crime at Main Campus, Orange County Campus, Duke Street North, and Northern Durham Center is available online through the Office of Postsecondary Education in the U.S. Department of Education.
 The daily crime log is available upon request in the Police and Public Safety office on Main Campus or at the Security desk at Orange County Campus and the Northern Durham Center.